 Wi-Fi Protected Setup (WPS) System is a simplified method for securing your wireless network during the "Initial setup" as well as the "Add New Device" processes.
-The Wi-Fi Alliance (WFA) has certified it across different products as well as manufactures.
-The process is just as easy as pressing a button for the Push-Button Method or correctly entering the 8-digit code for the Pin Code Method.
-The time reduction in setup and ease of use are guite beneficial, while the highest wireless Security setting of WPA2 is automatically used.
+The Wi-Fi Alliance has certified WPS across different products as well as manufacturers.
+The process as simple as pressing a button for the Push-Button Method or correctly entering an 8-digit code for the Pin Code Method.
+WPS significantly reduces the amount of time required to set up a secure wireless network, while maintaining the highest level of wireless security provided by the WPA2 standard.